Method article for rigorous AI-accelerated research

 These principles jointly reframe the researcher's role.
 In AI-accelerated settings, comparative advantage shifts from producing raw text and code to designing constraint systems, specifying goals precisely, and auditing outputs.

-Failure modes and mitigations
+Failure Modes and Mitigations

 The workflow reveals characteristic failure modes that are likely to generalize across AI-assisted research projects.

 Table 2.
-Failure modes (CR) and mitigations
+Failure modes and mitigations

 Failure mode What typically goes wrong Mitigation that preserves acceleration

-Pattern: accelerated synthesis reduces incidental friction—so epistemic control must be reintroduced as explicit process and tooling.
+Pattern: accelerated synthesis reduces incidental friction, so epistemic control must be reintroduced as explicit process and tooling.

-AI‑assisted research should be evaluated not only by throughput but by coherence and epistemic integrity.
-The categories below provide a minimal evaluation vocabulary aligned with the principles and failure modes above.
+AI-assisted research should be evaluated not only by throughput but by coherence and epistemic integrity.
+The categories below provide a minimal vocabulary aligned with the principles and failure modes above.

 Table 3.
 Evaluation signals for AI-assisted research